APPLY FOR FUNDING: STUDENT PROPOSALS

 Review Process and Awards

-A rating system is used to insure that funded projects reflect the purpose of the Students Initiative for Renewable Energy Now (SIREN) fee and that these projects are to be sustainable in nature.
+A rating system is used to insure that funded projects reflect the purpose of the Student Sustainability Fee and that these projects are to be sustainable in nature.
 A preference will be given to projects or program, which reduce the non-renewable energy consumption at University of Alaska Fairbanks.

 The following are how proposals are rated: